Open writing prompts can be daunting. Open writing prompts can be your enemy.

-Einspanier emailed me this in March, and after meeting her in person and reading her so-ruthless-it’s-mirthful play Lunch Bunch, it was easy to sense a wry humor and rascal smile behind her screen as she sent this credo into the ether.
-Her hit play Lunch Bunch, which premiered in Clubbed Thumb’s Summerworks (2019) and was slated to run again in April in a co-production with The Play Company, owes a lot to the unleashing potential of constraints.
+Einspanier emailed me this in March, and after meeting them in person and reading their so-ruthless-it’s-mirthful play Lunch Bunch, it was easy to sense a wry humor and rascal smile behind their screen as they sent this credo into the ether.
+Their hit play Lunch Bunch, which premiered in Clubbed Thumb’s Summerworks (2019) and was slated to run again in April in a co-production with The Play Company, owes a lot to the unleashing potential of constraints.

 “You are limited to three stage directions and three props,” read Clubbed Thumb’s email to its early-career writers’ group, which Einspanier was a member of from 2015-16.
 The message jumpstarted the world building of Lunch Bunch, a pseudo-workplace comedy where public defenders stave off the horrors of the New York judicial system by seeking solace in ornate, systemized, and highly competitive lunches which each takes turns preparing for the others.
 (The play is based off of a real group of Bronx Public Defenders—where Einspanier’s friend works—who joint-meal prep as seen in the show and, recently, on Instagram @lunchbunchforever.)

-Without the aid of stage directions or props, Einspanier found a solution for establishing the tone of her world, playing with placement, punctuation, and size of text to musicalize the quippy dialogue on the page.
+Without the aid of stage directions or props, Einspanier found a solution for establishing the tone of their world, playing with placement, punctuation, and size of text to musicalize the quippy dialogue on the page.
 “I find lines mean completely different things based on how they’re formatted,” Einspanier said.
 “It’s all about how we don’t finish our sentences, and you have to gesture toward these things.”
-Gesture she does:
+Gesture they do:

 In addition to the prompt’s limitation, the workshopping would evolve with specifics of its own: Lunch Bunch’s presentation at Winterworks, Clubbed Thumb’s lab that engenders writer-director collaboration, would be staged in NYU rehearsal rooms.
 “I mean, those fluorescents!”
 Einspanier said.